Bernhard Kadenbach: Academic career

 Kadenbach earned a "Diplom" (master's degree) in chemistry at the Humboldt-Universität zu Berlin in 1959.
-He spent one year (1960) as research fellow at the Wenner-Gren Institute of the University of Stockholm.
+He spent one year (1960) as research fellow at the Wenner-Gren Institute of the Stockholm University.
 He obtained his PhD in biochemistry in 1964 at the Institute of Physiological Chemistry, Philipps-Universität Marburg.
 The dissertation was entitled "The influence of thyroidhormones in vivo on oxidative phosphorylation and enzyme activities in mitochondria".
 In 1964 he married Helke Mosner (two children).
 From 1968 to 1971 he was a teaching and research assistant at the Physiological Chemistry Institute of the Ludwig-Maximilians-Universität München.
 In 1971 he was qualified for lecturing at the Universität Konstanz (habilitation).
 The thesis was entitled: “Biosynthesis of cytochrome c”.
 From 1971–1973 he became "Oberassistent" (assistant professor) at the Laboratory of Biochemistry at the Eidgenössischen Technischen Hochschule Zürich, Switzerland.
 In 1973 he became a professor of biochemistry at the Fachbereich Chemie, Philipps-Universität Marburg.
 His formal retirement was in 1998.
 From 2003–2013 he continued his research on regulation of cytochrome c oxidase at the Biomedizinisches Forschungszentrum (BMFZ) within the Klinikum of the Philipps-Universität Marburg.